Are you wondering how to train for a half marathon? If so, welcome to rundreamachieve. I am happy you have made it here.

 How Race Pace Training Can Help You

 It took time to just let go.
-Trust the training and get to the race relaxed, in control and ready to roll, baby.
+Trust the training and get to the race relaxed.

 That is the way to do it.
-How many times have you arrived to the start line and saw runners all around you stressed the F out.
-Why do we do this to ourselves.
-Seriously.
+How many times have you arrived to the start line and saw runners all around you stressed out?

 Everyone Is An Artist